Please note that the below information refers to Glastonbury 2016. Details for Glastonbury 2017 will be added in due course.

 Tipis have long established themselves as part of the annual landscape at Glastonbury Festival.
 There are a limited number of Tipis available to hire for Festival-goers, in the Tipi Village near the Stone Circle and adjacent to the Park area of the Festival, offering spectacular views across the whole site from the hills.

 Each Tipi can house up to 6 adults.
-The price of a Tipi for Glastonbury Festival 2014 remains unchanged and will cost £950 to hire (Festival tickets not included).
+A Tipi for Glastonbury Festival 2016 will cost £975 to hire (Festival tickets not included).

 Tipi dwelling is an incredible and elemental experience, but not a luxury one, so whilst the Tipis include a waterproof groundsheet, inner lining and rain catcher, you will need to bring your own bedding, mats, and any other necessary creature comforts.